matthew-andrews/mattandre.ws/source/_posts/waterfall-to-agile.md

 ## Summary

-If you work in a product team following traditional project management techniques, you can make your product team a little bit better by focusing on:
+If you work in a product team following traditional project management techniques, you can make your product team a little bit better by focusing on this prioritised list:

 1. Talking directly to real customers
 2. Testing product concepts